The Breakfast Club: Exhibitions by Pilvi Takala and Alan Phelan

 Alan Phelan holds a Three Year Membership Studio at Temple Bar Gallery + Studios (2016-2019).
 Recent exhibitions include Lewis Glucksman Gallery, Cork; The Lab, Dublin; and The Hugh Lane, Dublin City Gallery.
 Forthcoming exhibitions include The RHA, Dublin; Void, Derry, and CCI Paris.
 He received an Arts Council visual arts bursary in 2017 and the 2019 Creative Award from Meath County Cultural Services funded by Creative Ireland, working with the Dunboyne Flower and Garden Club, which will result in an exhibition at The Dock, Carrick-on-Shannon in November.

-The Atrium connects the public gallery to the individual private working spaces of Temple Bar Gallery + Studios.
-Current TBG+S studio artists are invited to use the Atrium to show experimental work or exhibit ideas and works in progress.
+The Atrium connects the public gallery to the individual artists’ private working spaces of Temple Bar Gallery + Studios.
+Current TBG+S studio artists are invited to use the Atrium to test experimental work or exhibit ideas and works in progress.